 While some dehumidifiers can be disposable and contain toxic calcium chloride, there are several environmentally-friendly dehumidifiers that are reusable (meaning they won’t just end up in landfills).

-At Eva-Dry, for example, we take serious measures to ensure our dehumidifiers are eco-friendly, which is why we developed our silica gel technology which absorbs excess moisture and, once full, can be easily dried out and used again.
+At Eva-Dry, for example, we take serious measures to ensure our dehumidifiers are eco-friendly, which is why we developed our desiccant technology which absorbs excess moisture and, once full, can be easily dried out and used again.
 This not only helps the environment but also helps the lifespan of your product, saving you time and money in the long run.

 Ready to Get Rid of That Musty Smell in Your Closet?